 Perhaps this will be the last British Royal wedding we may enjoy for a while, but it was certainly an event to keep us going until the next one.

-Tagged Greek Meander Tiara, Mike Tindall, Scotland, Stewart Parvin, Tiaras, Wedding, Zara Phillips.
+Tagged Greek Meander Tiara, Mike Tindall, Scotland, Tiaras, Wedding, Zara Tindall.